8835

 Western Digital Inventory Days Outstanding

-This quarter, Western Digital's DIO came in at 115, which is 8 days above its five-year average.
-These numbers suggest that despite the recent decrease, the company's inventory levels are higher than what we've seen in the past.
+This quarter, Western Digital's DIO came in at 119, which is 11 days above its five-year average, suggesting that the company's inventory has grown to higher levels than we've seen in the past.

 Pricing Power

 In the semiconductor industry, a company's gross profit margin is a critical metric to track because it sheds light on its pricing power, complexity of products, and ability to procure raw materials, equipment, and labor.
-Western Digital's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 16.2% in Q2, down 0.8 percentage points year on year.
+Western Digital's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 29% in Q1, up 18.8 percentage points year on year.

 Western Digital Gross Margin (GAAP)